angular/angular/aio/content/guide/set-document-title.md

-## Why we provide the *Title* service in *bootstrap*
+## Why provide the *Title* service in *bootstrap*

-We generally recommended providing application-wide services in the root application component, `AppComponent`.
+Generally you want to provide application-wide services in the root application component, `AppComponent`.

-Here we recommend registering the title service during bootstrapping, a location we reserve for configuring the runtime Angular environment.
+This cookbook recommends registering the title service during bootstrapping, a location you reserve for configuring the runtime Angular environment.

-That's exactly what we're doing.
+That's exactly what you're doing.
 The `Title` service is part of the Angular *browser platform*.
-If we bootstrap our application into a different platform, we'll have to provide a different `Title` service that understands the concept of a "document title" for that specific platform.
+If you bootstrap your application into a different platform, you'll have to provide a different `Title` service that understands the concept of a "document title" for that specific platform.
-Ideally the application itself neither knows nor cares about the runtime environment.
+Ideally, the application itself neither knows nor cares about the runtime environment.

 [Back to top](guide/set-document-title#top)